learn-co-curriculum/enterprise-rails-project/README.md

 3. Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

-4. You must include at least one class level ActiveRecord [scope method](https://guides.rubyonrails.org/active_record_querying.html#scopes).
+4. You must include at least one class level Active Record [scope method](https://guides.rubyonrails.org/active_record_querying.html#scopes).
   - Your scope method must be chainable, meaning that you must use [ActiveRecord Query methods](https://guides.rubyonrails.org/active_record_querying.html) within it (such as `.where` and `.order`) rather than native ruby methods (such as `#find_all` or `#sort`).

 5. Your application must provide standard user authentication, including signup, login, logout, and passwords.